bobduru/beluga-call-pipeline/README.md

 PROJECT_ROOT=/your/root/dir/beluga-call-pipeline
 ```

-This is then used in each `.ipynb` file to make sure imports work correctly across the project, using this snippet:
+This is used in each `.ipynb` file to ensure imports work correctly across the project, using this snippet:

 ```python
 from dotenv import load_dotenv